Convergence of a time discrete scheme for a chemotaxis-consumption model

 \

-In order to prove Theorem \ref{teo_principal}, the paper is organized as follows.
+The rest of the paper is organized as follows.
 In Section \ref{sec:preliminary} we give some technical results that will be used throughout the paper.
-In Section \ref{Sec:u-z} we establish the existence of solution $(u_m^n,z_m^n)$ of the $(u,z)$-scheme \eqref{NLTD}, some pointwise estimates independent of $(m,k,n)$ and an energy inequality for $(u_m^n,z_m^n)$.
-In Section \ref{subsec:passage_limit_m_to_infty}, starting from this energy inequality, we deduce additional \emph{a priori} estimates for $(u_m^n,z_m^n)$, independent of $(m,k,n)$, that allow us to pass to the limit as $(m,k) \to (\infty,0)$, obtaining convergence of \eqref{NLTD} towards the $(u,z)$-problem \eqref{problema_P_u_z}.
-Finally, in Section \ref{subsec:convergencia_de_v_m^kr} we prove the convergence of $(u_m^n,v_m^n)$, with $v_m^n$ defined by \eqref{v-z} or \eqref{v-u}, towards the $(u,v)$-problem \eqref{problema_P}.
+In Section \ref{Sec:u-z} we establish the existence of solution $(u^n,z^n)$ of the $(u,z)$-scheme \eqref{NLTD}, some pointwise estimates independent of $(m,k,n)$ and an energy inequality for $(u^n,z^n)$.
+In Section \ref{subsec:passage_limit_m_to_infty}, starting from this energy inequality, we deduce additional \emph{a priori} estimates for $(u^n,z^n)$, independent of $(m,k,n)$, that allow us to pass to the limit as $(m,k) \to (\infty,0)$, obtaining convergence of \eqref{NLTD} towards the $(u,z)$-problem \eqref{problema_P_u_z}.
+Finally, in Section \ref{subsec:convergencia_de_v_m^kr} we prove the convergence of $(u^n,v^n)$, with $v^n$ defined by \eqref{v-z} or \eqref{v-u}, towards the $(u,v)$-problem \eqref{problema_P}.